-Under the leadership of Simon Powell and Renier Brentjens, the award establishes a nationally recognized high-volume K12 program at MSK to train the next generation of translational cancer physicians.
+Under the leadership of Simon Powell and Omar Abdel-Wahab, the award establishes a nationally recognized high-volume K12 program at MSK to train the next generation of translational cancer physicians.

-This program seeks to recruit and train eligible MD and DO applicants derived from multiple specialties, including medical oncology, surgical oncology, GYN oncology, radiology, radiation oncology, pathology, neurology, pediatric oncology, and infectious diseases for careers in cancer related translational research.
+This program seeks to recruit and train eligible MD, DO, and MD/PhD applicants derived from multiple specialties, including medical oncology, surgical oncology, GYN oncology, radiology, radiation oncology, pathology, neurology, pediatric oncology, and infectious diseases for careers in cancer related translational research.

 Learn more about the Paul Calabresi Career Development Award for Clinical Oncology:

 Project Description and Eligibility Requirements